Sort: |

 Sketch of Desire Line

-An unofficial path created as a consequence of active use caused by heavy traffic, usually representing the shortest or most easily navigated route between an origin and destination.
-Desire lines can be physical paths as well as paths to achieving particular outcomes in a system usability context (such as navigating websites or using a smartphone).
+An unofficial path created by foot traffic, usually representing the shortest or most easily navigated route between an origin and destination.

 EverydayConcepts.io